The Research Lens That Reads Between the Lines

 Spotting hidden patterns is a trained instinct.
-Mine was built at the Center for Accessibility and Inclusion Research (CAIR) Lab under Dr. Kristen Shinohara, researching how disabled people navigate systems that weren't built with them in mind through the lens of social accessibility.
-Knowing how to find that signal early is where research strategy actually starts.
+Mine was built at the Center for Accessibility and Inclusion Research (CAIR) Lab under Dr. Kristen Shinohara, researching how people with disabilities navigate systems that weren't built with them in mind through the lens of social accessibility.

 email buttonLinkedin Button